BPS Degeneracies and Superconformal Index in Diverse Dimensions: BPS states and gauge theories with real central charges in

 \subsection{${\cal N}=1$, $d=5 $ and BPS states}

 The superconformal index in $d=5$ is defined \cite{shiraz} by the twisted partition function on $S^1\times S^4$:

 where $J_{12}$ and $J_{34}$ are the rotations of two planes in $S^4$ and $R$ denotes the Cartan of the $SU(2)$ R-symmetry, and $f_i$ denote flavor symmetries.
 The fact that there are non-trivial ${\cal N}=1$ superconformal theories has been argued from many different viewpoints \cite{Seiberg,DKV,MS,witten,MIS}.
 There are non-trivial superconformal field theories whose existence is signaled by the existence of massless particles and tensionless strings.
 Moreover, as argued in \cite{Seiberg} many superconformal theories deform upon mass deformations to gauge theories.
 In turn, in the IR limit the gauge theories become weakly coupled, and one can use this weakly coupled IR theory to compute the index.
 Since the index is independent of deformations this can be used to recover the index at the conformal point.
 This idea has been considered in \cite{KKL} where the superconformal index for some theories were computed using localization techniques.
 This includes that of $SU(2)$ with up to $N_f=7$ fundamental matter.
 Moreover the expected $E_{N_f+1}$ symmetry of these theories was successfully tested.
-The basic structure of the answer can be recast, which we discuss in more detail in section 6, as\footnote{Just as in the 3d case, we can consider a generalized 5d index, where we turn on $U(1)$ instantons for the flavor symmetries on $S^4$.
-We can consider sectors with first Chern class of $U(1)$ along the two planes of $S^4$ be given by $(m_1,m_2)$.
-In this context it is natural to expect that this formula gets changed simply by shifting $(U_i,z_j)\rightarrow (U_iq_1^{m^i_1/2}q_2^{m^i_2/2},z_jq_1^{m^j_1/2}q_2^{m^j_2/2} )$, coming from the shift of spins of the BPS states in that background.
-For simplicity of exposition we restrict our attention in this paper to the sectors where $m$'s are zero.}
+The basic structure of the answer can be recast, which we discuss in more detail in section 6, as

 where $Z_{5d}^{Nekrasov} $ denotes the Nekrasov partition function for the 4d theories coming from compactification of the theory on $S^1$, and $U_i$ denote the holonomy of the gauge group along $S^1$, and $z_j$ are exponential of mass parameters and the instanton number (which is one of the flavor symmetries).
 Moreover in the above formula the $|...|^2$ involves complex conjugating the $U_i,z_j\rightarrow U_i^{-1},z_j^{-1}$ but keeping $q_{1,2}$ unchanged.
 Of course this result was already anticipated by the computation of Pestun \cite{pestun} relating 4d Nekrasov partition function with gauge theory partition function on $S^4$.
 This can be viewed as a special instance of that general argument where the argument is applied to the 4d theory obtained by compactification from 5d.